-Why not watch the fabulous Italian countryside zip by from a seat on the train?
-Even when I am in Italy with a car, I use the train to get to any large city where parking is likely to be a problem and I need to be dropped off in the historic center (centro storico)
+Why take the train on your Italian vacation?
+What's wrong with watching the fabulous Italian countryside zip by from a seat on the train?
+Even when I am in Italy with a car, I use the train to get to any large city where parking is likely to be a problem and I need to be dropped off in the historic center (centro storico).

 The red lines indicate both fast and slow train lines, the orange lines indicate sections of track only for slower trains (or fast trains throttled back to slower speeds).